Hybrid Mount

 mountsourceexplicitly if auto-detection fails. - Recovery from bad config: run

-lkm_kmi_overrideif the auto-detected KMI is incorrect. kasumi kstat clear-config: only removes persisted config.
-Existing kernel-side rules persist until LKM reload or runtime rebuild.- Binary size: prefer dependency feature trimming and profile tuning before invasive refactoring.
+lkm_kmi_overrideif the auto-detected KMI is incorrect. kasumi clear: clears runtime state and releases kernel connection.
+Existing kernel-side rules may persist until LKM reload.- Binary size: prefer dependency feature trimming and profile tuning before invasive refactoring.

 License